-Who Must File Tax Forms for the 2020 Tax Season?
+Who Must File Tax Forms in the US?

 Even if you did not earn any income, if you were physically in the US on F or J status anytime between 1 January – 31 December of the previous year, you're obligated to file a Form 8843 with the IRS (the Internal Revenue Service, or ‘IRS’, are the US tax authorities).

 Meanwhile, if you earned more than $0 of taxable US source income, you may need to file a federal tax return with the IRS.
 Depending on your individual circumstances, you may also need to file a state tax return(s).

 Failure to file can lead to complications when applying for US visas or immigration benefits in the future.

 15 April is normally the last day for residents and nonresidents who earned US income to file Federal tax returns for the previous year.

 Please see the Sprintax FAQs website here.